Universal Online Convex Optimization Meets Second-order Bounds: Introduction

 \section{Introduction}

-Online convex optimization (OCO) has become a leading online learning framework, which is able to model various real-world problems such as online routing and spam filtering \citep{Intro:Online:Convex}.
+Online convex optimization (OCO) has become a leading online learning framework, capable of modeling various real-world problems such as online routing and spam filtering \citep{Intro:Online:Convex}.
 OCO can be seen as a structured repeated game, with the following protocol.
 At each round $t$, the online learner chooses $\x_t$ from a convex set $\X$.
-After committing to this choice, a convex cost function $f_t:\X \mapsto \R$ is revealed, and the loss incurred by the online learner is $f_t(\x_t)$.
-The learner aims to minimize the cumulative loss over $T$ rounds, i.e., $\sum_{t=1}^T f_t(\x_t)$, which is equivalent to minimizing the regret:
+After committing to this choice, a convex cost function $f_t:\X \mapsto \R$ is revealed, and the loss incurred by the learner is $f_t(\x_t)$.
+The learner aims to minimize the cumulative loss over $T$ rounds, i.e., $\sum_{t=1}^T f_t(\x_t)$, which is equivalent to minimizing the regret \citep{bianchi-2006-prediction}:

-defined as the excess loss suffered by the online learner compared to the minimum loss of any fixed choice.
+defined as the excess loss suffered by the learner compared to the minimum loss of any fixed choice.

-In the literature, there are plenty of algorithms for OCO \citep{bianchi-2006-prediction,Online:suvery}.
+In the literature, there are plenty of algorithms for OCO \citep{Online:suvery,Modern:Online:Learning}.
 For example, online gradient descent (OGD) with $O(1/\sqrt{t})$ step size achieves $O(\sqrt{T})$ regret for general convex functions \citep{zinkevich-2003-online}; OGD with $O(1/t)$ step size attains $O(\log T)$ regret for strongly convex functions \citep{ICML_Pegasos}; online Newton step (ONS) enjoys $O(d \log T)$ regret for exponentially concave (abbr.~exp-concave) functions, where $d$ is the dimensionality \citep{ML:Hazan:2007}.
-Besides, there exist more powerful online algorithms such as ADAGRAD \citep{JMLR:Adaptive} that deliver problem-dependent regret bounds \citep{NIPS2010_Smooth,Gradual:COLT:12,Adam}, which become tighter when the problem has special structures.
+Besides, there exist more powerful online algorithms such as ADAGRAD \citep{JMLR:Adaptive} that are equipped with problem-dependent regret bounds \citep{NIPS2010_Smooth,Gradual:COLT:12,Adam,pmlr-v70-mukkamala17a,ICLR:2018:Adam}, which become tighter when the problem has special structures.
 Although we have rich theories for OCO, its application requires heavy domain knowledge: Users must know the type of functions in order to select an appropriate algorithm, and when dealing with strongly convex functions and exp-concave functions, they also need to estimate the moduli of strong convexity and exponential concavity.